Is your business visible enough on the web?

 LinkedIn is the world’s preeminent business networking site, and for a good reason.
 LinkedIn is a fantastic place to build credibility and rub shoulders with influential people whose help might be necessary to your growth strategy, from global apparel firms like Nike to independently owned local businesses.

-To get the most of out LinkedIn, you’ll want to complete and update your profile’s demographic information, connect your company page with your employees’ and customers’ personal profiles, and begin a publishing campaign that dovetails with a broader effort to establish your firm’s key employees as an industry thought leaders.
+To get the most out of your LinkedIn, you’ll want to complete and update your profile’s demographic information, connect your company page with your employees’ and customers’ and begin a publishing campaign that dovetails with a broader effort to establish your firm’s key employees as an industry thought leaders.

 3. Angel. co